-Bethenny Frankel A Questionable Friend Says Ramona Singer After ‘RHONY’ Confrontation
+Bethenny Frankel Is A Questionable Friend, Says Ramona Singer After ‘RHONY’ Confrontation

 — Greentree Dating (@greentreedating) May 11, 2017

 According to a new Bravo report, Bethenny Frankel is now being slammed by Ramona Singer because she doesn’t understand why Frankel doesn’t want to be around her.
 On The Real Housewives of New York, Frankel has revealed that she has no interest in being friends with Singer anymore because she doesn’t show much respect for her.
-So, have they worked on their friendship or has Frankel walked away?
+Have they worked on their friendship, or has Frankel walked away?

-“It’s gonna be very interesting for the viewers to see how the relationship gets resolved between Bethenny and I — dramatic to say the least,” Ramona recently told Bravo about her co-star, Bethenny Frankel, adding, “Hey, we’re Housewives right?”
+“It’s gonna be very interesting for the viewers to see how the relationship gets resolved between Bethenny and I — dramatic to say the least,” Ramona recently told Bravo about her co-star, Bethenny Frankel.
+“Hey, we’re Housewives right?”

 “I have friends for 20, 30 years.
 I mean they know me with the biggest heart of gold.
 I mean people will tell me, ‘My gosh, Ramona, you’ve gone through so many things and yet you’re always there for and you’re always concerned.’
 Somehow for some reason, Bethenny doesn’t get that part about me.
-But, you know, it is what it is and you’ll have to see what happens on the show to see how it gets resolved,” she continues, sharing that Bethenny Frankel isn’t exactly the kind of girlfriend she’s had for years.
+But, you know, it is what it is and you’ll have to see what happens on the show to see how it gets resolved,” she continued, sharing that Bethenny Frankel isn’t exactly the kind of girlfriend she’s had for years.

 Dinner in the Hamptons gets ugly for Ramona and Bethenny on #RHONYC; @veillleuxwho reports! https://t.co/YqftQkXuKo pic.twitter.com/nPNUR464m7